 Around 98.5% of the population is made up of ethnic Japanese.
 While most speak Nihongo, Japan has several languages, many of which are mutually unintelligible.
 But did you know that while Japanese is the lingua franca, it is not the official language?

 That is because there is no existing law that establishes that Nihongo is the official language of Japan.
 Japanese is greatly influenced by the Chinese language and Chinese characters, which is evident in the kanji Chinese characters still being used today.
 Modern Japanese borrowed many words from other foreign languages.
 It still uses Chinese numerals mixed with Arabic numerals.

 There is scarce material regarding the origin of the language.
 Scholars believe that settlers from continental Asia or the Pacific Island brought the language to the country.
 It replaced the language that was previously spoken by the ancient Jomon inhabitants.

-Based on the latest data figures from Ethnologue, in terms of first language speakers, Japanese ranks ninth as the most spoken language in the world.
+Based on the latest data figures from Ethnologue, in terms of first language speakers, Japanese ranks ninth among the most spoken languages in the world.
 First language speakers around the world reached 128.2 million, with 127 million in Japan and 121,500 in other areas.

 Languages Spoken in Japan